kariot/pdf-invoice-generator/README.md

 val footerData = ModelInvoiceFooter("Footer message")
 ```
 ## 4. Generate PDF

-To generate a PDF invoice create an instance of ```InvoiceGenerator``` pass required data parameters.
+With all the above mentioned data ready, you can proceed to generate the PDF file.
+To generate a PDF invoice create an instance of ```InvoiceGenerator``` and pass all the required objects that created on previous step.
 eg:
 ```
 val pdfGenerator = InvoiceGenerator(this).apply {